textpattern/textpattern.github.io/themes/naming-conventions-for-template-authors.md

 # Naming conventions for template authors TODO

-**Unofficial Working Draft for a TXP Templating Naming Convention**
+**Unofficial Working Draft for a Textpattern Templating Naming Convention**

 **Purpose and Intention of this Document**